NoelCav/XSplitScreen/README.md

 ## Features

-- Supports 4 splitscreen players in singleplayer or multiplayer
+- Supports up to 4 players in singleplayer or multiplayer
-- Full UI with icon designs by Claymaver
+- Seamless UI assignments with icon designs by Claymaver
-- Persistent assignments
+- Persistent configuration remembers screen positions and profiles

 ## Planned

 - Multiple monitor support
-- Inverted gamepad controls
 - Custom colors
+- Player handicaps
+- Artifacts
-- Splitscreen artifacts
+- Items

-## Known Bugs
+## Known Issues

-- Profiles 'forget' the last used character
+- Profiles sometimes 'forget' the last used character
 - Profile dropdown can only be set using the mouse
 - Any user can change the loadout of the user who last refreshed the loadout panel
 - Some buttons can still become unbound when entering a run
+- Poor compatibility with other mods will be addressed in the future
+- When using the Command Cube sometimes the camera will show another player in the background

 ## Special thanks